Kiromitsu13/Similar-Name-Select/README.md

 # Similar Name Select
-Similar Name Select is an addon for Blender to select objects by name.
+Similar Name Select is an addon for Blender to select objects by name parts.
 Including adding and removing from current selection without worrying about case sensitivity.

 INSTALL DIRECTIONS: